 - E-102 Gamma of Sonic Adventure was for the most part an emotionless droid just trying to follow his master Dr Eggman's orders.
 Then he meets up with a little pink hedgehog and her pet bird.
 We'll leave it at that..

-- In the final case of the Phoenix Wright trilogy of the Ace Attorney series, there is a character who receives instructions to help with a murder and is so innocent as to misinterpret them as instructions to throw gravy onto a portrait.
-The same case also involves a Purity Sue who is absolutely committed to helping protect both a Complete Monster and a Sympathetic Murderer and following any instructions from them regarding how to help them avoid being caught.
+- In the final case of the Phoenix Wright: Ace Attorney trilogy, Pearl Fey receives instructions to help with a murder and is so innocent as to misinterpret them as instructions to throw gravy onto a portrait.
+The same case also involves Iris, who is absolutely committed to helping protect both a heinous villain and a Sympathetic Murderer and following any instructions from them regarding how to help them avoid being caught.

 - Bianca of Spyro the Dragon spends most of her first appearance acting as the Sorceress' meek and clumsy underling, badly attempting to intimidate Spyro out of taking back their stolen colony of dragon eggs (which gradually breaks down into her practically begging him to go back so he spares himself her abusive master's wrath).
 She eventually pulls a Heel–Face Turn after finding our the Sorceress' plans for the eggs were far less well intentioned than she expected (as well as gaining a crush on Spyro's ally, Hunter).

 - Hien from Strider.
 Other than the fact he revived the Grandmaster and is on his side is pretty bad at being evil.

 - Mugen Souls: In her backstory, Altis failed so hard at being a demon that she was reincarnated into an Angel.
 In game, all of her attempts at mischief backfire into being ultimately helpful to those she was trying to ruin.